Hormiguerito de Santa Marta

 Behavior: As its name suggests, the Santa Marta Antbird feeds on insects and other small invertebrates.
 It is known to follow army ant swarms to capture prey disturbed by the ants.
 This bird is often seen in pairs or small family groups.
 It is known for being quite territorial.

 Breeding: The Santa Marta Antbird builds its nest close to the ground in dense vegetation.
 The nest is often a cup-shaped structure made from plant material.
-Information on the specific breeding habits of this species is limited, but like many antbirds, it likely lays a small clutch of eggs, and both parents may be involved in rearing the young.
+Information on the specific breeding habits of this species is limited, but like many antbirds, it lays a small clutch of eggs, and both parents may be involved in rearing the young.

 MALE